kennytilton/MatrixJS/README.md

 To summarize, without the hassle of explicit publish or subscribe we are able to have a web page dynamically adjust itself as the user works, simply by writing natural JS/CLJS code in Cell "formulae" that read other Cells.

 #### Efficiency
-We mentioned efficiency at the outset as one of the virtues of Matrix UIs, but so far have only looked at the simplicity which highly dynamic pages can be authored.
+We mentioned efficiency at the outset as one of the virtues of Matrix UIs, but so far have only looked at the simplicity with which highly dynamic pages can be authored.

 First, the initial page is generated all at once, without piecemeal assembly of individual parts.
 Second, dependencies and state change propagation happen at the logical maximum of granularity, requiring the logical minimum of recalculation and consequent DOM updates.
 For example, when a user clicks a button triggering a new route selection, the internal dependency tracking indicates exactly what needs attention: each button re-decides if it should have the `selected` class, and those that change have new values propagated to the true browser DOM by directly setting the attributes.

-> ReactJS achieves excellent performance by minimizing DOM updates as well, but by default does so by diffing a newly built virtual DOM with the most recent version thereof.
-This means the virtual DOM *always* must be rebuilt to support the diff.
-React *does* provide a hook for us to wave off the regeneration of the virtual DOM when unnecessary, but provides no help in our making that determination.

 #### Expressiveness II
 The example above in which the `selected` class followed the user's clicking of the list filters showed just one step of dataflow.
-Let us look at what happens when there is one to-do item in the list that has not yet been completed, the user has selected "shoow only actie" as the filter, and then the user marks the one item as completed.
+Let us look at what happens when:
+* there is one to-do item in the list;
+* that item has not yet been completed;
+* the user has selected "active" as the filter; and
+* then the user marks the one item as completed.

 Here is what happens as dictated by the TodoMVC Challenge spec:
 > The item is record as `completed` in `localStorage`.The `<LI>` element `classList` has "completed" added to it.
 The count of remaining items goes from 1 to 0 (and the word "item" becomes "items").
-The "clear completed" button appears (the `hidden` attribute having been removed).
-The "toggle all" becomes `checked`, which means its semantics change from "mark all complete" to "mark all incomplete".
+The "clear completed" button appears.
+The "toggle all" icon becomes `checked`, which means its semantics change from "mark all complete" to "mark all incomplete".
 And because the filter is "active only", the item disappears.
-Because it was the last item, as per the spec two chunks of dom (the "header" and "footer") disappear.

 Momma don't let your babies grow up to be UI/UX programmers.

-Here is the code in MatrixJS that makes that all happen:
+Here is the Matrix code that makes that all happen:

 An observer bound to Todo items in memory persists *any* change:
 ````javascript